alphagov/transition-config/README.md

 1. In the `redirector` directory, create a new configuration file containing the nginx server block(s) needed for the site (see below).
+    **NB** You must create any files that you include, e.g. /var/apps/redirector/www.communities.gov.uk.location.conf - this can be empty, but if it doesn't exist, nginx will not be able to reload.

 1. Create the 404 and 410 pages.